Speaking Sound Doctrine

 Acts 20:28 Therefore take heed to yourselves and to all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.

-If God alone planned the church, purchased it, and instituted it, then He is its sole designer, owner, builder, and head.
+If God alone planned the church, purchased it, built it, and instituted it, then He is its sole designer, owner, director, and head.

 Ephesians 1:22-23 And He put all things under His feet, and gave Him to be head over all things to the church, 23 which is His body, the fullness of Him who fills all in all.